 In this process, the first step is to find the load of your home.
 Put all the load into the solar panel calculator with approximated hours of usage.
 It will calculate the kilowatt-hours (KWh) also called energy units.

 It is also recommended to overview your electricity bill.
 Where you have to find the monthly unit consumption of your home.
 It is a good idea to average a load of the last 12 months as the load is expected to change with the weather.

 Calculate the Number of Solar Panel Required

 Once the total load is calculated you can calculate the number of solar panels by dividing the load by the wattage of the solar panel.
-A low wattage panel of 150watt or a high-wattage solar panel of 370watt per solar panel can be used.
-Other factors like backup batteries and sunlight impacting the rooftop of your home.
+A low-wattage panel of 150watt or a high-wattage solar panel of 370watt per solar panel can be used.
+Other factors like backup batteries and sunlight impact the rooftop of your home.

 Factor Affecting the Number of Solar Panels includes the sunlight hitting duration.
-It may depend upon the number of shades upon the roof, the nearby building.
+It may depend upon the number of shades on the roof, and the nearby building.
 Expert recommends including an extra 25% cushion for unseen weather conditions.